jsluganovic/Dnelb-dTrace/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on my code of conduct, and the process for submitting pull requests to me.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details and the process for submitting pull requests to `dTrace`.

 ## Versioning